rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ## 5.28.3 General rule

-<a name="5.28.3.1">5.28.3.1</a> Transcribe dates of distribution as part of this element.
+<a name="5.28.3.1">5.28.3.1</a> Transcribe dates of distribution  in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
 Include the day and month, if present.

 >Example:
 ><CITE>Octr.
 22, 1796</CITE>

-<a name="5.28.3.2">5.28.3.2</a> Transcribe words and phrases such as “in the year” and “anno” as part of this element.
+<a name="5.28.3.2">5.28.3.2</a> Transcribe words and phrases such as “in the year” and “anno”.
 If both the place and the date of printing appear in conjunction with the phrase “printed in the year,” determine whether “printed” is to be transcribed with the the date or elsewhere in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) according to the punctuation or typography of the source.

 >Example:
 ><CITE>in the year of God 1638</CITE>